 FOLA Plans Special Song and Story Fest for Christmas Holidays

-members of the Gypsy Reel who will participate in FOLA’s Christmas include Camille Parker on mandolin, Claudine Langille on banjo, Graham Parker on fiddle.
+Members of the Gypsy Reel who will participate in FOLA’s Christmas include Camille Parker on mandolin, Claudine Langille on banjo, Graham Parker on fiddle.

 The Gypsy Reel will feature Camille Parker on mandolin, Claudine Langille on banjo, Graham Parker on fiddle.
 According to Parker, the audience will be treated to “modern Christmas favorites, beloved carols, traditional Celtic instrumentals, and a few unexpected surprises.